ymedlop/npm-cache-resource/README.md

 ### Configuration for projects living in subdirectories
 * `project-path`: *Optional* Relative path of subdirectory containing the project (i.e. where the `package.json` is).

+### Configuration use npm ci command
+* `npm-ci-support`: *Optional* Allow to use npm ci instead of npm install to install the npm modules into our resource.
+(Default: false)

 ### Configuration use yarn cli
 * `yarn-support`: *Optional* Allow to use yarn to install the npm modules into our resource.
 (Default: false)